-Harvey and his wife have been married for over 25 years and have three sons.
-Harvey enjoys time spent with the Boy Scouts of America.
-All three of his sons achieved the rank of Eagle scout.
-He enjoys living in western NC and likes boating, snow skiing, camping, and hiking.
+Harvey and his wife have been married for over 30 years .
+They have three sons and one grandaughter.
+Harvey has assisted as a leader with the Boy Scouts of America and relishes that his three sons achieved the rank of Eagle scout.
+He enjoys living in western NC and likes boating, snow skiing, hunting, camping, and hiking.
 He enjoyed performing as an actor in motion pictures, television and commercials in the past.

 Chari Price – Regional Director of Palliative Care